advanced-computer-lab/The-good-the-bad-the-sad-the-mad-and-the-ugly/README.md

 This project is divided into two main parts, frontend and backend.
 Our backend

 ## Features
+Mainly this website provides an easy way to book flights between any two cities.
+Also, allows admins to perform CRUD operations on a flight in a flexible way.
+Moreover, our website allows user to pay in order to complete their reservation.

 ## API References
 Our backend is divided into the following routes, each route has a set of *APIs* with different functionalities.